Tennessee, TN

 How do I apply for child care assistance in Tennessee?

-To apply for the service, contact your local Department of Human Services office to get an appointment for an eligibility interview.
+To apply for the service, contact your local DHS office to get an appointment for an eligibility interview or apply online through the One DHS Customer Portal.

 Tennessee Low Income Home Energy Assistance Program (LIHEAP) #

-Tennessee’s LIHEAP assist eligible low-income Tennessee households in meeting the costs of home heating and cooling; primarily those with the lowest income, that pay a high proportion of household income for home energy.
+Tennessee LIHEAP assist eligible low-income households in meeting the costs of home heating during winter and cooling during summer.
+LIHEAP prioritizes families with the lowest income that pay a high proportion of their income for home energy.

-Income eligible households are those at or below 60% of the State Median Income.
+Income eligible households are those at or below 60% of the State Median Income (SMI).
 Use the chart of household income limits to see if you are eligible.

 How do I apply for LIHEAP in Tennessee?

-Application, along with all necessary verification, must be submitted through the designated LIHEAP agency in the applicant’s county of residence.
-2
+Tennessee LIHEAP is administered through a network of 19 local agencies that reach all 95 counties.
+Application, along with all necessary verification, must be submitted through the designated LIHEAP agency in your area.

 Tennessee Unemployment Insurance #

-Unemployment insurance benefits provide temporary jobless benefits to eligible workers who lost their job through no fault of their own.
+Tennessee Unemployment Insurance provides temporary jobless benefits to eligible workers who lost their job through no fault of their own.
 The benefits are intended to partially offset the loss of wages, while they are looking for a new job.

 Tennessee claimants receive their benefits via the Tennessee Automated Payment (TAP) debit card or direct deposit.
 The minimum benefit for those who qualify is $30, up to a maximum of $275 per week.